 Waste Management, the Houston-headquartered garbage and recycling giant, detailed its recycling activities in the report covering 2019 and early 2020.
 The publicly traded company publishes a large report every two years and a shorter update on the off years.
 The last full report was issued for 2017 and 2018.

-The report discusses the latest recycling tonnage figures, materials recovery facility (MRF) and other facility investments, market trends and COVID-19 impacts.
+The report discusses the latest recycling tonnage figures, MRF and other facility investments, market trends and COVID-19 impacts.
 It also includes information on the company’s push for diversity and equity in the wake of nationwide protests for racial justice.

 Performance by the numbers